Sparkassen-Finanzgruppe: Institutional protection scheme

+The Landesbanks' sub-fund includes the six remaining such institutions (BayernLB, Helaba, LBBW, NORD/LB, SaarLB, and Landesbank Berlin AG) as well as the national DekaBank; the Berlin entities Landesbank Berlin Holding and Berlin Hyp; the defunct WestLB's "bad bank", Portigon AG; Frankfurter Bankgesellschaft, the group's main private bank; Weberbank, another private bank once owned by WestLB and subsequentlty by the Potsdam-based Mittelbrandenburgische Sparkasse; and two specialized arms of the Sparkassen-Finanzgruppe, S-Kreditpartner (car loans and consumer credit) and S Broker (securities brokerage).
+Hamburg Commercial Bank left it by end-2021.

 Each of the regional sub-funds absorbs losses as needed to preventively support a member entity in need, unless it is itself depleted in which case it is in turn supported by the other regional sub-funds on a proportional basis ("supra-regional equalization") and, if further needed, also by the two national sub-funds ("system-wide equalization").
 The exact formula for such equalization, however, has not been made clear in the public domain, and the protection is in no way automatic but instead relies on voting within the Sparkassenverbände and other managers of the relevant sub-funds.
 The corresponding uncertainty has generated concerns from the supervisors at the European Central Bank and BaFin and partial reform of the IPS adopted by the DSGV in August 2021.
 A new national protection fund is to be set up with 2.6 billion euro to be paid in by the Sparkassen and Landesbanken between 2025 and 2032, which is expected to allow for faster intervention in future cases of need, complementing the existing IPS setup of 13 regional and sectoral sub-funds.

 The DSGV does not generally disclose cases or amounts of IPS interventions.
 One known case was the rescue of Norddeutsche Landesbank in 2019, in which the IPS contributed 1.2 billion euro in fresh equity in addition to contributions by the relevant Länder.
 This case also highlighted the protracted nature of the Sparkassen-Finanzgruppe's IPS decision-making process, with a delay of nearly five months from the IPS's intervention decision to the agreement on basic principles (Grundlagenvereibarung) for NordLB's recapitalization.

+A revision of the IPS statutes (Satzung) in early 2024 led credit rating agency Moody's to upgrade its ratings of IPS members and specifically of the Landesbanks, noting: "The revised statutes result in a more rule-based IPS that implements an early intervention system with clearly identified triggers and timely escalation of decision-making steps as well as increased ex-ante funds over time, which, in the view of the rating agency, increase the likelihood and timeliness of support".